Tahuubinh/AI_HUST_Project/README.md

 # AI_HUST_N-PUZZLE

 ## Introduction
+This repo contains our project in *Introduction to Artificial Intelligence* subject at Hanoi University of Science and Technology
 N-PUZZLE problem using Uninformed Search and Informed Search to to solve the problem and check the efficiency through experiments.

 ## Contribute